sintel-dev/pyteller/examples/README.md

 # Examples

-This is an examples folder including files of examples as new pipelines are added.
+This is an example folder including files of examples as new pipelines and use cases are added.

 ## Table of Contents